natsci-droid/Udacity_DRL_P1_Navigation/README.md

 ### Dependencies

-This code requires pytorch, which is available through anaconda and pip.
+This code requires python3 and pytorch, which are available through anaconda and pip.

 ### Instructions